Bella Araujo Flaunts Amazing Figure In Scanty Pink Bikini

 “You are the most beautiful woman in the world!
 I love you,” chimed in another admirer, following their sentences with a string of kiss-face, rose, and pink-heart emoji.

-“The most divine princess,” a third fan asserted, filling their comment with red-heart and heart-eyed emoji.
+“The most divine princess,” a third fan asserted, filling their comment with red-heart and heart-eye emoji.

 “You have one of the best body shapes,” a fourth person added.